 Why His Image Is Spared

 Leopold is seldom recounted with the names of ruthless killers.
 The reason is very clear.
-He stood for the colonizing mission, which was central to entire Europe.
+He stood for the colonizing mission, which was central to the entire Europe.
 The ivory and other resources that he secured from Congo, he carried back home for his own personal uses.

 It counts little that he benefitted just himself from his whole mission.
 He was a colonizer and thus his image is not soiled.